presidentbeef/brakeman/README.md

 # Compatibility

-Brakeman works with Rails 2.x, 3.x, and 4.x.
+Brakeman should work with any version of Rails from 2.3.x to 5.x.

+Brakeman can analyze code written with Ruby 1.8 syntax and newer, but requires at least Ruby 1.9.3 to run.

 # Basic Options